Guidance on FIFRA 24(c) Registrations

 - If there are currently registered pesticides, there is only one effective mode of action remaining.

-- The currently registered pesticide has a history of resistance which is documented through field studies or references to field studies.
+- The currently registered pesticide has a history of resistance that is documented through field studies or references to field studies.

 - A brief description of the implementation plan for resistance management and how the use under the 24(c) will fit into the plan.